YusuFKaan48/Flashcard/README.md

 # Login Part

-This code represents a login screen that is typically used in iOS applications.
-The login screen provides the user with a title, subtitle, username and password input fields, a login button, and a label to display error messages.
-You can notify the occurrence of this event using the LoginViewControllerDelegate protocol when the user logs in.
-If any errors occur during the login process, they are displayed to the user through the error message label.
-To help you understand the login screen better, relevant text labels and buttons are placed with the view components, and the view's layout is set using the layout() method.
+The LoginView is a login screen that utilizes the protocol-delegate pattern to handle the login event.
+If a login attempt fails, it displays error messages specific to the situation.

 Successful login example: